“Creative Christmas – A gift guide for crafters who already have more yarn than closet space”

 Cohana is an exclusive brand and is not sold everywhere.
 Luckily, Habbedash stocks the Cohana range and ships worldwide.
 So now we’ve got all bases covered, let me introduce you to my favourites!

 Item # 1 – The ‘Shozaburo’ Thread Clipper

 I want to start off with the (in my opinion) prettiest of them all: the thread clipper.
 They make that ‘snappy’ sound when they close.
-They’re (very) sharp, and come with a protective leather casing which you definitely need if you want to carry them in a bag without them poking holes in your fabric.
-The handle of the clippers are wrapped in silk ‘Iga braids’, which were also used in traditional Japanese armours.
+They’re (very) sharp and come with a protective leather casing which you definitely need if you want to carry them in a bag without them poking holes in your fabric.
+The handle of the clippers is wrapped in silk ‘Iga braids’, which were also used in traditional Japanese armours.
 Details like this make something so simple as a pair of clippers special, don’t they?
 The clippers are available at Habbedash, and come in multiple colours.
 Mine is the yellow colour.

 Item # 2 – The ‘Hinoki’ Pincushion